arelyguevara/voting-api/README.md

 nor is this list exhaustive of what would go into a "real" project (there is no consideration for failure cases or deployment, for example).

-## The anonymous review

-In order to reduce potential bias, your submission will be graded anonymously.
-To make that easier, please don't include any personally identifying information in your code or documentation.

-To avoid using your own address in documentation or tests, you can use well-known places (like the White House or Disneyland) or the Democracy Works office in Brooklyn (20 Jay St, Brooklyn, NY 11201).

-## Project templates

-Project templates exist for [Clojure][clojure-template], [JavaScript][javascript-template], and [Python][python-template].
-You
-may choose another language, or choose to not work from these templates.
-If you choose to not use a template, be sure to document how to run your project.

-Pick a language that you're comfortable in.
-There are no bonus points for making a particular choice here.

-The templates include some libraries for HTTP routing and HTML templating.
-You are encouraged to add dependencies as needed.

 ## About OCD-IDs